thorwolpert/STRR/queue_services/strr-email/email-templates/common/strr-important-next-steps.md

 # Important Next Steps
 1. Go to a platform that your short-term rental is listed on (e.g., https://str-platform-example.com).

-1. Follow the platform instructions to update your listing with your registration information **exactly as it appears below**.
+1. Follow the platform instructions to update your listing with your registration information below.
   ^**Registration Number:**
   {{ reg_num }}